Derek Walcott: Career

-Through the years he had become friends with other poets, including the Russian expatriate Joseph Brodsky, who lived and worked in the U.S. after being exiled in the 1970s; and the Irishman Seamus Heaney, who also taught in Boston.
+Through the years he had become friends with other poets Workshop, including the Russian expatriate Joseph Brodsky, who lived and worked in the U.S. after being exiled in the 1970s; and the Irishman Seamus Heaney, who also taught in Boston.

 Walcott's epic poem Omeros (1990), which loosely echoes and refers to characters from the Iliad, has been critically praised as his "major achievement."
 The book was praised by such publications as The Washington Post and The New York Times Book Review, which chose Omeros as one of its "Best Books of 1990".

 Walcott was awarded the Nobel Prize in Literature in 1992, the second Caribbean writer to receive the honour after Saint-John Perse, who was born in Guadeloupe, and received the award in 1960.
 The Nobel committee described Walcott's work as "a poetic oeuvre of great luminosity, sustained by a historical vision, the outcome of a multicultural commitment", with the jury report praising him as the "Caribbean Homer".
 In 2004, he won an Anisfield-Wolf Book Award for Lifetime Achievement.

 His later poetry collections include Tiepolo's Hound (2000), illustrated with copies of his watercolours; The Prodigal (2004), and White Egrets (2010), which received the T. S. Eliot Prize and the 2011 OCM Bocas Prize for Caribbean Literature.

-Derek Walcott held the Elias Ghanem Chair in Creative Writing at the University of Nevada, Las Vegas in 2007.
-In 2008, Walcott gave the first Cola Debrot Lectures In 2009, Walcott began a three-year distinguished scholar-in-residence position at the University of Alberta.
+Derek Walcott held the Elias Ghanem Chair in Creative Writing at the University of Nevada, Las Vegas, in 2007.
+In 2008, Walcott gave the first Cola Debrot Lectures.
+In 2009, Walcott began a three-year scholar-in-residence position at the University of Alberta.
 In 2010, he became Professor of Poetry at the University of Essex.

-As a part of St Lucia's Independence Day celebrations, in February 2016, Walcott was made one of the first knights of the Order of Saint Lucia.
+Walcott was made one of the first knights of the Order of Saint Lucia during the country's Independence Day celebrations, in February 2016.